chinghong/Uberism/README.md

-Use Uber principles to solve 90% of the problems of going to work and school
+A book.
+Use Uber principles to solve 90% of the problems of going to work and school.

+It somehow became an imporant philosophy book.
+I even need to create a new kind of licensing for it.

+The introduction chapter and the license.txt are created using GPT4o.